mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 ![](csharp-component-runscriptsig-01.mov)

-Notice that input and output types will be used to apply an appropriate type hint to the parameter.
+Notice that input and output types will be used to apply an appropriate *Type Hint* to the parameter.
 The collection type of the input (`List`, or `DataTree`) is also used to apply the correct access kind to the associated input parameter.

 If the data type does not have an associated *Type Hint*, it will adopt a *Cast Type Hint* that tries to directly cast input values to the data type: